seanorama/masterclass/security/README.md

 # Notes for our Hadoop Masterclasses

-These notes are meant to accompany our Hadoop Security Masterclass which covers:
+These notes are meant to accompany our Hadoop Security Masterclass.
-- Apache Falcon for data lifecycle
-- Apache Atlas for metadata
-- Apache Ranger for policy enforcement and access audits

 ## Requirements